SungardAS/particles-rancher/README.md

 **ALPHA**

 This particle is in ALPHA status.
-It may have bugs and may change structure regurally.
+It may have bugs and may change structure regularly.

 [Condensation](https://github.com/SungardAS/condensation) particles that create AWS CloudFormation templates.